Psychological Safety in the Workplace

 If you can’t remember when this last happened in the workplace, what about at home with your family?
 Maybe growing up, it was your parents, siblings, or even some of your friends.

 No matter the source or how recent, the point is that it’s familiar.
 They told you part of the story but not the whole story, and the whole story would’ve made a difference for you.
+Sometimes work sucks, and this can certainly contribute to that.

 Maybe you would have made that deadline, or saved those sleepless nights when working on that project.
 When you found out the full truth, you became resentful or even less trusting.